Trusted WordPress tutorials, when you need them most.

 cPanel mysql database

-On the next screen, enter your new database’s name and click on the ‘Create Database’ button to continue.
+On the next screen, enter the name you want for your new database and click the ‘Create Database’ button.

 Create new MySQL database

 Your cPanel dashboard will now create the new MySQL database.
-Click on the ‘Go Back’ button to return to the Databases page.
+With that done, click on the ‘Go Back’ button to return to the Databases page.

 Adding new MySQL user

 Scroll down to the ‘Add user to database’ section.
-Select your MySQL username and then select your newly created database.
+Select the MySQL username you just created from the dropdown menu, and then select the name of the database you created.

 Add user to database